hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 ## Lexical Analysis

-Lexical analysis reads the input program and divides it into groups of characters to create _tokens_, or _lexemes_.
-It outputs a stream of these lexemes.
+Lexical analysis reads the input program character by character and divides it into groups of characters to create _tokens_, or _lexemes_.
+It gives information about the start of the line, the leading space in the code, and where each token is located.
+As output, it produces a stream of these lexemes with some helpful annotations.
 With another `clang` command, we can create tokens for the example code (`f.c`).

 ``` C
  % clang -c -Xclang -dump-tokens f.c